brundonsmith/crowdx/README.md

-# CrowdX: A MobX-like reactivity library in less than 250 lines of code (without comments)
+# CrowdX: MobX-style reactivity in less than 250 lines (without comments)

 I created this because I'm a huge fan of MobX, but the "magic" that goes into it - while simple at its heart - may not be clear to everybody, and can be a